jj-zhu/jj-zhu.github.io/index.md

 ### Research interests

-In general, I am interested in **data-driven decision-making and dynamical systems**.
+In general, I am interested in **data-driven robust decision-making and dynamical systems**.
 More specifically, I am interested in the following technical topics.

 + Robust and stochastic optimization
-+ Stochastic systems and model predictive control
++ Model predictive control and stochastic systems
-+ Reinforcement learning and machine learning
++ Robust machine learning and reinforcement learning
 + Numerical optimization and analysis

 ![learning and control](/images/atom.png)